-You have lost someone uvery dear to you.
+You have lost someone unique to you.
 This may leave what seems like a massive hole in the heart.
 Only you can know how you feel.

 We are all gifted with the same repertoire of emotions and feelings in a broad-brush way.
 In that sense, you are not alone.
-It is a path well travelled even if it is one uniquely yours.
+It is a path well travelled even if it is one unique to you.